 Microsoft Word is the best entry-level premium ebook creation software.
 In fact, you can use any number of open-source software with the same bells and whistles as MS Word to create your ebook.
 The greatest advantage is that most people know, use and trust Microsoft Word.
 The biggest limitation of this tool is that you’re limited to creating an ebook in PDF format.

-However, this is not a deal-breaker, because quite a few online ebook distributors honor MS Word documents and will automatically format it for you.
+However, this is not a deal-breaker, because quite a few online ebook distributors honor MS Word documents and will automatically format for you.
 For instance, you can simply save your document as .doc or .docx and upload it to the Kindle Direct Publishing (KDP) platform.
-Then, voilé!
+Then, voila!
 KDP will spit back out a decent rendering of your MS Word document.
+You can also use Kindle Previewer to check that your book rendering looks as intended on Kindle devices (if you want your book to be Kindle compatible) before publishing.

 This free option is available to anyone with a Gmail account.
-Google Docs can create the same quality documents and ebooks as the premium option in Microsoft Word.
-The best part is the 2 formatting types Google Docs formats to: PDF and ePub.
+Google Docs can create the same quality documents and ebooks as the premium option Microsoft Word.
+The best part is the 2 formatting types Google Docs formats to: PDF and EPUB.

 And, if that weren’t enough, you can always save to .docx and use any autoformatting tools on publishing platforms like KDP.
 To add to the growing list of pros for this tool, Google Docs is a cloud-driven software, so you’ll never lose a document because your computer died.
 Of course, just make sure you don’t forget your password.

-While most top 10 lists focus on premium ebook creation software, I like to give praise to companies who think outside the box.
+While most top tool lists focus on premium ebook creation software, I like to give praise to companies who think outside the box.
 The ebook distribution platform, Draft2Digital (D2D), has stellar free formatting software for ebooks.
-All you need is your .doc or .docx manuscript and a little time to play with D2D’s dozens of ebook formatting features.
+All you need is your .doc or .docx manuscript and a little time to play with D2D’s dozens of ebook formatting features– including easy-to-use templates if you’re not sure where to start.

 Related article: Not sure the best way to market your ebook?
 Here are 5 simple ebook marketing strategies that authors with digital products recommend.

 Quite a few successful authors swear by the premium Mac-exclusive ebook formatting software in Vellum.
-It has a robust set of features and formatting options making your ebook pop off the page and command a reader’s attention.
+It has a robust set of features and formatting options to make your ebook pop off the page and command a reader’s attention.

 Want to learn how best-selling authors are monetizing their books through digital products like ebooks and courses?
 Sign up here to receive free training on their techniques and strategies through our video series for authors!

-Amazon’s Kindle Create is possibly the newest software on this list, but don’t let its rookie status fool you.
-Available for both PC and Mac, Kindle Create is free software perfectly integrating with the Kindle Direct Publishing Platform.
-Much like Vellum, you’ll have to do all your work before using the formatting software.
+Amazon’s Kindle Create is available for both PC and Mac.
+The free software perfectly integrates with the Kindle Direct Publishing Platform.
+Much like Vellum, you’ll have to do all your work before using this formatting software.

 Calibre is the black sheep of this little list of ebook creation software because it’s primarily an ebook management system.
-This free software’s superpower lies in its ability to convert between PDF, ePub, and Mobi.
-Though the user interface could use a more modern look, it has all you need to create an ebook in any type you need.
-So, if you produce a manuscript through Microsoft Word and want to convert it to ePub or Mobi, you don’t have to spend any money to fix it.
+This free software’s superpower lies in its ability to convert between PDF, EPUB, and MOBI.
+Though the user interface could use a more modern look, it has all you need to create an ebook of any type you need.
+So, if you produce a manuscript through Microsoft Word and want to convert it to EPUB or MOBI, you don’t have to spend any money to fix it.

 And, if you build enough of a backlog of ebooks, then Calibre is an excellent resource for organizing and managing the content from one spot.
 The management will help you track all document properties using metadata.